-THE CHANGE REPORT A Study of the Attitudes, Perceptions, and Impact of Workplace Change
+A Study of the Attitudes, Perceptions, and Impact of Workplace Change notion consulting

 THE CHANGE REPORT

 NOTION CONSULTING surveyed 325 U.S. professionals in Q3 2022 - from front-line staff to C-Suite executives - about their experience with change in the workplace.

 CONTENTS

 This report summarizes what we heard, what it means, and what leaders can do to make the next organizational change experience positive, successful, and sustainable.

-OVERALL INSIGHTS • • • - • • • • • • - • • • • • - 3
+VERALL INSIGHTS 3

 INDINGS

 VOLUMES & VARIETIES OF CHANGE 4

 REACTIONS TO CHANGE 6

 PERFORMANCE MEASURES 8

 BEST PRACTICES FOR MANAGING CHANGE 1 0

-ADVICE FOR THE CEO 1 2
+ADVICE FOR THE CEO 2

 LEADERSHIP DURING CHANGE 1 4

 VHAT'S NEXT 6

-BOUT THE SURVEY 8
+ABOUT THE SURVEY 8

-Five overall insights emerged from the study.
-There were a number of more specific findings, which are reported on the following pages.
 OVERALL INSIGHTS IT'S TOUGH LEADING PEOPLE WHEN CHANGE IS CONSTANT.
 While change is necessary and often exhilarating, a constant swirl can impact the employee experience for the short- and long-term.
 ATTITUDES VARY DRAMATICALLY BASED ON WHERE PEOPLE SIT.
 Leaders are overwhelmingly optimistic about the journey and the outcomes of change; employees and people managers are more hesitant and skeptical.
 THE C-SUITE IS OUT OF SYNC WITH THE REST OF THE ORGANIZATION.
 The C-Suite tends to view change through rose-colored glasses.
 SUCCESSFUL CHANGE NEEDS MORE HUMAN CONNECTION AND EMPATHY.
 Employees do not feel heard, valued, or appreciated for their role in bringing the change to life.
 MANAGING CHANGE MATTERS - AND HOW IT'S DONE CAN IMPACT RESULTS.
 Organizations that follow best practices for managing change have better outcomes such as positive employee perception, optimal financial and operational measures, and higher talent retention and engagement.
 VOLUME & VARIETIES OF CHANGE Organizational change is moving at a pace faster than ever.
 Organizations that want to remain relevant and successful must evolve.
 Large-scale change is necessary to remain competitive, sustainable, and successful.
 But change is also hard to manage effectively and unlikely accomplished without pulling the rug out from an employee's day-to-day experience.
 "Focus and prioritize!
+Doing too much without clear planning and communication feels chaotic." -Senior Leader, Financial Services A TIDAL WAVE OF CHANGE

+A VARIETY OF MAJOR CHANGES

+65%

+have a new leader or manager

+65%

+changed processes or procedures

+50%

+use new tech systems

+>25%

-Doing too much without clear planning and communication feels chaotic." -Senior Leader, Financial Services A TIDAL WAVE OF CHANGE have a new culture, team, product, market, merger, workplace, reorganization, or layoff All types of changes take effort and time... from getting to know a new leader to getting up to speed on new tech.
+have a new culture, team, product, market, merger, workplace, reorganization, or layoff

+All types of changes take effort and time... from getting to know a new leader to getting up to speed on new tech.

 Layering on multiple workplace changes to the backdrop of an ever-changing external world means that people are always in a state of adjustment - and maybe stress.

+REACTIONS TO CHANGE

-REACTIONS TO Change Adapting to change requires commitment - both emotional and intellectual.
+Adapting to change requires commitment - both emotional and intellectual.
 But not all individuals in a workplace feel the same way.

 When they hear that change is coming, people respond with different attitudes, emotions, and levels of commitment.

-"We do a good job." -C-Suite Executive, Manufacturing COMMON REACTIONS TO CHANGE Employee reactions to change can be mapped to a 2x2 matrix, based on their emotional and intellectual engagement.
+"We do a good job."

+-C-Suite Executive, Manufacturing

+COMMON REACTIONS TO CHANGE

+Employee reactions to change can be mapped to a 2x2 matrix, based on their emotional and intellectual engagement.
 In the model below, we identify four potential reactions to change and how employees we surveyed are feeling about change today, showing that Skeptics are leading the way.

 EMOTIONAL COMMITMENT